 At Johnny's, careful selection and trialing have gone into the development of our premixed blends, so they reliably provide the advantages of uniform, compatible growth rates, a range of textures and colors, and well-balanced flavors.

-You can offer these mixes to customers individually or combine the mild product with the spicy one post harvest, according to preference.
+You can offer these mixes individually or combine the mild product with the spicy one post harvest, according to preference.

-Once your program is up and running and you've mastered these easy varieties, you may decide to take it to the next level by diversifying and customizing your mixes.
+Once your program is up and running and you've mastered these easy varieties, you may decide to take it to the next level by trying new varieties, diversifying and customizing your mixes.